Evyweb/ioctopus/README.md

     };
 };

-container.bind(DI.HIGHER_ORDER_FUNCTION_WITH_DEPENDENCIES).toHigherOrderFunction(MyServiceWithDependencies, [DI.DEP1, DI.DEP2]);
+// The dependencies will be listed in an array in the second parameter container.bind(DI.HIGHER_ORDER_FUNCTION_WITH_DEPENDENCIES)

-// For more complexe cases, you can register a factory so dep1 and dep2 will be injected.
+    .toHigherOrderFunction(MyServiceWithDependencies, [DI.DEP1, DI.DEP2]);

-// For example here: dependencies are grouped in an object so they cannot be injected directly using the previous syntax const MyService = (dependencies: { dep1: string, dep2: number }) => {
+// But if you prefer, you can also use a dependency object const MyService = (dependencies: { dep1: string, dep2: number }) => {
     return {
         runTask: () => {